Keeping sysdepends up to date in SQL Server 2008

 Note that we still cannot do anything about dynamic SQL, since sys.sql_expression_dependencies does not capture information that it doesn't parse correctly.
 This is why you may still need to rely on parsing and proper coding practices.
 If you can't rely on these, you may be down to grunt work.

 Another case that is not easy to handle just yet is the case of the dropped column.
-Fellow SQL Server MVP Alex Kuznetsov filed a bug about this in the following feedback item, but the issue was incorrectly closed as fixed:
+Alexander Kuznetsov filed Connect #352577 about this, but it was incorrectly closed as fixed.